These 5 Healthy Habits Could Add At Least 10 Years To Your Life, New Study Suggest

 — CBS News (@CBSNews) April 30, 2018

-The research, spanning more than three decades, followed approximately 123,000 U.S. health professionals, aged 30 and 75 at the outset.
+The research, spanning more than three decades, followed approximately 123,000 U.S. health professionals aged 30 and 75 at the outset.
 The study participants filled out detailed questionnaires about their health and lifestyle habits every two to four years, Time reports.

 Over the course of the study, the researchers documented more than 42,000 deaths, of which nearly 14,000 were due to cancer and around 10,700 were attributed to cardiovascular disease.